pascal-felique/NNCV/README.md

 This folder containes the trained models:

-Models 1-5 belong to Curriculum Learning run 1 (no weight decay during training)
+Models 1-5 belong to Curriculum Learning Run 1 (no weight decay during training)

-Models 6-10 belong to Curriculum Learning run 2 (weight decay during training)
+Models 6-10 belong to Curriculum Learning Run 2 (weight decay during training)

-Models 11-15 belong to Curriculum Learning and Knowledge Distillation run 1 (no weight decay during training)
+Models 11-15 belong to Curriculum Learning Run 3 (with Knowledge Distillation) (no weight decay during training)

 The trained Teacher model used for Knowledge Distillation belongs to Model 5 which corresponds to the Teacher that completed the entire curriculum (no weight decay during training)

-Models 16-20 belong to Curriculum Learning and Knowledge Distillation run 2 (weight decay during training)
+Models 16-20 belong to Curriculum Learning Run 4 (with Knowledge Distillation) (weight decay during training)

 The trained Teacher model used for Knowledge Distillation belongs to Model 10 which corresponds to the Teacher that completed the entire curriculum (weight decay during training)

+Models 21-25 belong to Curriculum Learning Run 5 (with Dice Loss component) (no weight decay during training)

+New trained models that will be available

+Models 26-30 belong to Curriculum Learning Run 6 (with Dice Loss component) (weight decay during training)

+Not available due to time constraints

+Models 31-35 belong to Curriculum Learning Run 7 (with Knowledge Distillation) (with Dice Loss component) (no weight decay during training)

+The trained Teacher model used for Knowledge Distillation belongs to Model 25 which corresponds to the Teacher that completed the entire curriculum (no weight decay during training)

+New trained models that will be available

+Models 36-40 belong to Curriculum Learning Run 8 (with Knowledge Distillation) (with Dice Loss component) (weight decay during training)

+The trained Teacher model used for Knowledge Distillation belongs to Model 30 which corresponds to the Teacher that completed the entire curriculum (weight decay during training)

+Not available due to time constraints

 ### Slurm job outputs